Let’s talk about the Nashville Style Tele, what it is, how it is wired, and whether or not you can modify your Tele for Nashville Style wiring.

 Continue reading “Modifying Your Tele for Nashville Style Wiring”

 A reader asked about turning off one coil of the bridge humbucker in his Telecaster via the three-way switch.
 What he proposed is:

 1. Neck pickup

 3. Both humbucker coils

 While I guess the answer might be technically “yes,” I am going to say the answer is in reality: “no.”

 The reason is that we do not use “both coils” in the humbucker.
 We actually run one coil into the next coil, and it might be better to look at a humbucker as a Single Figure 8 Coil instead of two separate Single Coils.
 We can “split” the humbucker by running a (switchable) wire to Ground right where the one coil meets the other coil.
 This actually “shorts out” the second coil; it doesn’t shut it off.
 So, in order to split the pickup we need a path to Ground.
 The three-way switch in a Telecaster is a “Hot Wire” that selects which of the Hot pickup leads to send to the Volume pot.
 There is no ground connection available and adding one will short out the entire guitar.
 Without a ground we cannot split the pickup.

-Although Telecaster bridge pickups are best known for their famous “Twang,” more and more, guitarists are looking to coax an increased array of sounds out of their instrument.
-If you need to extend what your Telecaster can do, you’ll need to consider upgrading your bridge and neck pickups.
+Although Telecaster bridge pickups are best known for their famous “twang,” more and more, guitarists are looking to coax an increased array of sounds out of their instrument.
+If you need to extend what your Telecaster can do, should consider upgrading your bridge and neck pickups.
 Even if you simply want to improve the quality of your existing sound, an upgrade is usually the best bet.
-Below are links for the best Telecaster Bridge pickups on the market.
+Below are links for the best Telecaster bridge pickups on the market.
 Which one is right for you depends mostly on your needs as well as taste.

 Continue reading “Guitar Pickups That Changed My Life”